-A consultant can work with the client in three different forms of relationship: in an expert role, a pair – of – hands role, or a collaborative role.
-The choice depends on the individual differences in management style, the nature of the task, the consultant’s preference, and the client’s preference.
+A consultant can work with the client in three different forms of relationship: in an expert role, a pair-of-hands role, or a collaborative role.
+The choice depends the individual differences in management style, the nature of the task, the consultant’s preference, and the client’s preference.

 In this scenario, the client elects to play an inactive role, holding the consultant responsible for results.
 The consultant makes the decisions on how to proceed based on his or her expert judgment.
 The consultant gathers information needed to analyze the problem.
 Technical control rests with the consultant.
 Collaboration is not required, and frankly does not happen.
 Two-way communication is limited.
 The consultant plans and implements the main events.
 The manager's role is to judge and evaluate after the fact.
 The consultant’s goal is to solve the immediate problem.